dotnet/designs/accepted/2021/install-location-per-architecture.md

 The configuration file in `/etc/dotnet/install_location` only contains a single line, which is the registered location path.
 There's nothing else in this file.

-If there's no registered location apphost can be updated to know about the new default global location which architecture specific.
-But if there is a need to register the location, there's currently no way to register different location per architecture.

-Also existing apphost (.NET Core 3.1 and .NET 5) only know about one install location and only about one registration mechanism.
+Already shipped apphost (.NET Core 3.1 and .NET 5) only knows about one install location and only about one registration mechanism.
 The current proposal is to use the existing default install location for the native architecture (that is Arm64) and have a new location for the non-native architecture (x64).
 Existing apphost